Jonas Gahr Støre: Chief of staff

 Støre was State Secretary and Chief of Staff in the Prime Minister's Office in the first government of Jens Stoltenberg from 2000 to 2001.
 The government was inspired by the British Labour Party's New Labour agenda and oversaw the most widespread privatization in Norwegian history.

-Foreign Minister
+Foreign minister

-In 2005, Støre was appointed foreign minister in Jens Stoltenberg's government, serving in that position until 2012.
+After the 2005 parliamentary election, Støre was appointed foreign minister in Jens Stoltenberg's government, serving in that position until 2012.
 When he joined the cabinet he was perceived as part of a group of "West End executives" and confidants of Stoltenberg that represented a shift to the right.
 Nevertheless, numerous polls showed that Støre was the most popular member of the Stoltenberg government.
+However, he was also subject to criticisms in 2010 when he and Anne-Grete Strøm-Erichsen, minister of health, accepted expensive rugs from Afghan politicians.

 In 2006, Støre voiced concern over the 2006 Lebanon War.
 Støre called Israel's reaction "totally unacceptable" and referred to it as "a dangerous escalation," while also condemning Hezbollah's attack on Israeli soldiers.

-Store criticized the expansion of influence of the G20 in response to the financial crisis of 2007–2008, calling it "sorely lacking in legitimacy" and comparing it to the Congress of Vienna.
+Støre criticized the expansion of influence of the G20 in response to the 2008 financial crisis, calling it "sorely lacking in legitimacy" and comparing it to the Congress of Vienna.